 The difficulty of the material and the amount covered will be dictated by the level of the group and is subject to change if the tutor feels that something else would be more appropriate and helpful, so this list may be updated.
 Of course there are many recorded examples of all of these tunes, but you should be familiar with the particular tracks listed below before coming to each session.

-Please click HERE to jump to an iTunes playlist which includes all of the Saturday Jazz Workshop repertoire (past and present).
+Please click HERE to jump to an iTunes playlist which includes all of the current repertoire.
 From there you can download individual tracks as you wish.

 Previous sessions have included the following repertoire...

 Sonnymoon For Two

 One Note Samba